 Health Disparities for Tribal Members

 Historically, American Indians and Alaska Natives have faced challenges to access quality healthcare.
-Compared to the national average, AI/AN communities have less exposure to public health education and resources.
-And though AI/AN and other population groups encounter similar diseases, AI/AN individuals are disadvantaged by limited treatment options and lack of medical centers.
+Compared to the national average, AI/AN communities have less public health education and resources.
+AI/AN individuals also are disadvantaged by limited treatment options and lack of medical centers.
+But at least 20% are enrolled in generous plans, and more AI/AN tribal members should apply.